Gå till huvudinnehållet

 • D - Discussion

-Peer review articles often have an abstract as well, which summarizes the content of the article.
-Usually, there is also a reference list at the end of the article.
-Example from Psychology, Crime & Law, Vol. 15, No. 8, October 2009, 743758
+Peer review articles usually have an abstract as well, summarizing the content of the article.
+There's also a reference list at the end of the article.

 Limit to peer review articles in databases